 The German watchmaker has just started taking orders for its new Stowa Seatime Black Forest Edition 1 automatic diver.
 Offered at a moderate price of just €1390 (including VAT), the new timekeeper is a wise choice for a person looking for a nice diving companion, but not willing to pay the premium for an Omega Seamaster or a Rolex Submariner.
 Reserved, but also handsome, this is so far one of the most attractive divers that money can buy.

-While Stowa is mostly associated with their Flieger family of pilot’s watches, as well as Bauhaus-style Antea collection, they also make very nice diving timekeepers.
+While Stowa is mostly associated with their Flieger family of “pilots”, as well as Bauhaus-style Antea collection, they also make very nice diving timekeepers.

 Very technical in their design, the divers feature that famous German no-nonsense look that clearly shows that the brand focuses its efforts on functionality and legibility.
-I can’t say that their watches are one hundred percent original: there are lots of minor borrowings from and brief nods to legendary timekeepers of the past, but, unlike many other timepieces designed with similar approach, their instruments in fact look very organic and pure.
+I can’t say that their watches are one hundred percent original: there are lots of minor borrowings from and brief nods to legendary timekeepers of the past, but, unlike many other timepieces designed with a similar approach, their instruments, in fact, look very organic and pure.

 Well, perhaps some would prefer the dots to change their size in an exactly opposite way, but I find the way they actually are more, well, optimistic.

 For this limited edition model the German brand decided to use the good old ETA 2836 automatic movement: the same time-proven mechanism that powers such beauties as Oris Maldives Limited Edition 300M Diver (Ref.
 643 7654 7185 RS / MB) and the older TAG Heuer Aquaracer 500M Calibre 5.